President and Chief Executive Officer

-Vice President, Energy, Environment and Technology
+Vice President, Environment, Engineering and Procurement

 A native of Timmins, Ontario, Paul Dottori has a degree in Mechanical Engineering from the University of Toronto.
 He joined Tembec in 1987, and over the course of his 20 year career has worked in roles of increasing accountability in the areas of engineering, project management, maintenance, construction, purchasing, and operations.

 In 2000, Mr. Dottori was promoted to a corporate role supporting major projects, engineering and merger and acquisition activities.
 He was appointed Vice President, Energy, Environment & Technology with Tembec’s corporate group in October 2006 and appointed Vice President, Environment, Engineering and Procurement in July 2016.

 Paul is a member of the Association of Professional Engineers of Ontario and the Ordre des Ingenieurs du Quebec.
 He is a past Board Director of the Industrial Gas Users Association.
 He continues to be actively involved with committees and industry associations focused on solutions within the Electricity and Energy sectors.
 He brings extensive experience and knowledge in energy and environmental operations and management and in Government and First Nations relations.

 Executive Vice President, Finance and Chief Financial Officer